dsubnet0/GoodReadsCheckout/README.md

 Currently only queries my library, the Southbury, CT Public Library (via Bibliomation), using my personal Goodreads list, but methods could easily be added to generalize this.
 Please raise a PR!

 ### TODO
+- Quote titles (exact match) for search by title - search "whole title only" if possible
+- Eliminate parentheticals for search by title
 - Do not display results for books listed as "Checked out".
 - Unexpectedly poor performance with serial querying the webpage via GET.
 Is there an actual API, perhaps for bulk queries